BioinformaticsIASBS/BSI-Net/README.md

 4. RF_XGB_SVM.ipynb - Implements traditional machine learning models (Random Forest, XGBoost, and SVM).
 ### We  ran the results on a system with properties of two XEON E5-2680 v4 2.40 GHz CPUs, 64 GB RAM, and NVIDIA GeForce RTX 3060 12 GB.
 ### BibTex of our BSI-Net
-If you use CB-TIP in your research, please use the following BibTeX entry.
+Please use the following BibTeX entry.
 Thank you!
 ```bibtex
 @article{nasiri25,
   title={A graph attention--based deep learning network for predicting biotech--small-molecule drug interactions},